 Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge.
 Know that you are not alone and this happens to the best of us.
 Do not panic.
 Take a deep breath and get a hold of the situation.

 There are a few options that can help you to avoid foreclosure in West Hartford and maybe even keep your house, even if you’re seriously behind in payments.
-Many Houses in West Hartford have been lost to foreclosure, but there are many ways to avoid it.
+Many Houses in Connecticut have been lost to foreclosure, but there are many ways to avoid it.

 This can be a good card to play, but it may come with some unseen penalties.
 Basically, reaffirming the loan is an additional commitment to pay.
 In some states where it’s allowed, an affirmation can create additional liabilities if your property is auctioned.